Fiction

 “Hey,” my neighbor says to me.
 I’m vacuuming bits of Christmas tree outside my door.
 “Did you see this?”

 I look down the hallway.
-We have never passed a civil word . . . → Read More: Short Story: What Are These Feathers on Me?
+We have never passed a civil word before this. . . . → Read More: Short Story: What Are These Feathers on Me?

 Jon Sapers posted this in Fiction on May 21st, 2000

-This is another of several stories, I wrote that explore the material that became my novel, “Ghost Road.”
+This is another of several stories that explore the material that became my novel, “Ghost Road.”
 This story appeared in the spring, 2000 issue of Concho River Review.

 _______________________